dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 category:
   - programs
 title: Minor in Data Science
-layout: under_construction
+layout: program
 permalink: '/programs/minor-in-data-science/'
-description:
-  The Minor in Data Science program aims to produce data literate graduates by equipping the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.
+description: The Minor in Data Science program aims to produce data literate graduates by equipping the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.
 is_diploma_course: false
 co_op: ''
 is_active: false